Surgical Stapler Lawsuits

 The risk reclassification of these devices, product recalls and media reports about stapler malfunctions being hidden from the public are likely to drive an increase in surgical stapler lawsuits.

-Attorneys are currently taking new cases.
 Settlements and verdicts in surgical stapler cases have ranged from $5 million to $80 million.
-As of November 2022, there have been no recent updates on these cases.
-They remain individual cases and haven’t been consolidated.
+As of December 2024, there have been no recent updates on these cases.

 Surgeons using surgical stapler during surgery